 Both the Summer’s End Group (SEG) marina and the Sirius Hotel and Marina project are currently in the United States Army Corps of Engineers permit review process.
 They have both received comment letters from five federal agencies objecting to the projects.
 The Army Corps received extensive and unprecedented public comments opposed to these projects.

-The SEG project was reviewed by the St John Coastal Zone Management Committee in August 2014, and the decision of that group to recommend permits for the project has been legally appealed to the Board of Land Use Appeals.
-Until that appeal and any follow-on court appeals have been heard, the project cannot receive local permits.
-So the overall status of the Summer’s End Group project is that it has not received any of its required local or federal permits, and both sets of permits are highly unlikely to be issued anytime in the foreseeable future due to the huge number of highly significant environmental impacts stemming from the project.
+The SEG project was reviewed by the St John Coastal Zone Management Committee in August 2014, and the decision of that group in October 2014 to recommend permits for the project was administratively appealed to the Board of Land Use Appeals (BLUA).
+The decision of the appeal board required that the two CZM permits be consolidated, which means that no further work can be done on the project until it receives Army Corps approval.
+The BLUA decision and the CZM decision were both appealed to the Virgin Islands Superior Court under a “Writ of Judicial Review”.
+These two lawsuits have not yet been heard or decided.
+The overall status of the Summer’s End Group project is that it has not received any of its required local or federal permits, and both sets of permits are highly unlikely to be issued anytime in the foreseeable future due to the huge number of highly significant environmental impacts stemming from the project.

 The Sirius project is in very early planning stages.
-The land required to construct the resort needs to be re-zoned.
 The applications for the resort and the marina have not been deemed complete by the Coastal Zone Management staff.
 The federal application to the Army Corps of Engineers has received extensive negative comments from federal agencies and from the public.
 We anticipate that significant changes will be required in this proposal before it can even be reviewed by the local planning agencies.

 About this Web Site